Survivor Series (2012)

-The 2012 Survivor Series was the 26th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on November 18, 2012, at Bankers Life Fieldhouse in Indianapolis, Indiana, which was the first Survivor Series held in Indiana.
-The event received 212,000 pay-per-view buys, down from 281,000 buys the previous year.
+The 2012 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 26th annual Survivor Series and took place on November 18, 2012, at Bankers Life Fieldhouse in Indianapolis, Indiana, which was the first Survivor Series held in the U.S. state of Indiana.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The event was originally planned to be held at the Consol Energy Center in Pittsburgh, Pennsylvania, but the WWE relocated the event to Indianapolis as it was conflicted with the Pittsburgh Steelers and the Baltimore Ravens Sunday Night Football game of the 2012 NFL season.
-The WWE would later give Pittsburgh its infamous and controversial Royal Rumble pay-per-view event that was held in 2014.
+The event was originally planned to be held at the Consol Energy Center in Pittsburgh, Pennsylvania, but WWE relocated the event to Indianapolis as it would have conflicted with the Sunday Night Football game that pitted the Pittsburgh Steelers against the Baltimore Ravens during the 2012 National Football League season.
+WWE would later give Pittsburgh its infamous and controversial Royal Rumble event that was held in 2014.

-Seven matches took place at the event, including one on the pre-show.
+Seven matches took place at the event, including one on the pre-show, as well as two Survivor Series matches on the main card.
 In the main event, CM Punk defeated John Cena and Ryback to retain the WWE Championship.
-In other prominent matches, Eve Torres retained the Divas Championship against Kaitlyn, and Antonio Cesaro retained the United States Championship against R-Truth.
+In other prominent matches, Eve Torres retained the WWE Divas Championship against Kaitlyn, and Antonio Cesaro retained the WWE United States Championship against R-Truth.

-The event is best known for the onscreen main roster debut of Dean Ambrose, Roman Reigns, and Seth Rollins, who would collectively be known as The Shield, and would serve as prolific figures both in WWE and in the wider professional wrestling industry overall.
+The event received 212,000 pay-per-view buys, down from 281,000 buys the previous year.
+The event is best known for the onscreen main roster debut of Dean Ambrose, Roman Reigns, and Seth Rollins, who would collectively be known as The Shield.
+All three men would go on to serve as prolific figures in WWE and in the wider professional wrestling industry over the following decade.